Renewable Heat Incentive (RHI)

 |Early Tariff Review||May 2013||Reassessing tariff levels through new evidence and intelligence on cost data and heat usage assumptions||December 2013||Consultation|

 Further details on how the non-domestic RHI scheme has developed over time is available in

-New sustainability criteria for the Renewable Heat Incentive (RHI) will be introduced in Autumn 2014 to ensure installations using biomass fuels meet the government’s environmental objectives.
-This will affect domestic and non-domestic RHI participants as well as producers and traders of biomass fuels.
+New sustainability criteria for the Renewable Heat Incentive (RHI) have been introduced to ensure all installations using biomass fuels meet the government’s environmental objectives.
+This affects domestic and non-domestic RHI participants as well as producers and traders of biomass fuels.

 For more information on the new RHI biomass sustainability requirements and how to meet them please read our information leaflets.

 Biomass and Biogas Carbon Calculator and Land Criteria Workshops

 All current and future RHI participants will need to demonstrate compliance with the criteria from October 2015.
 We are running a series of workshops for RHI participants, biomass producers and traders across the UK.
 The aim of the workshops is to train participants: how to use the Biomass and Biogas Carbon Calculator (B2C2), which can be used to demonstrate compliance with the greenhouse gas (GHG) emissions savings criteria; and how to ensure that biomass used in heat generation complies with the land criteria and is legal and sustainable.